Food is at the forefront of society’s grand challenges.

 Part 2 comprises an individual dissertation on a food-related topic selected by each student in consultation with members of staff.

-- Food Geographies
+- Worlds of Food

 - Spaces of Food Consumption